 We were founded in June 1996 as a division of Deloitte & Touche and operated as Resources Connection, LLC, a wholly owned subsidiary of Deloitte & Touche, from January 1997 until April 1999.
-In November 1998, our management formed RC Transaction Corp., renamed Resources Connection.
-Inc., to raise capital for an intended management-led buyout.
+In November 1998, our management formed RC Transaction Corp., renamed Resources Connection, Inc., to raise capital for an intended management-led buyout.
 In April 1999, we completed the management-led buyout in partnership with several investors.
 In December 2000, we completed our initial public offering of common stock and began trading on the NASDAQ.
 We currently trade on the NASDAQ Global Select Market.
 In January 2005, we announced the change of our operating entity name to Resources Global Professionals to better reflect the Company's global capabilities.

-Growth in revenue, to date, has generally been the result of establishing offices in major markets.
 The following table summarizes for each fiscal year the number of offices opened, international expansion and the creation of additional service lines.

+Fiscal Year Number of United States Offices Opened Number of International Offices Opened Service Line Established

+1997 Nine Finance and accounting services

+1998 Nine

+1999 Ten Information management services

+2000 Four Three Human capital services

+2001 Nine One

+2002 Two

+2003 Six One RAS; SCM (via acquisition)

+14

-Fiscal Year Number of United States Offices Opened Number of International Offices Opened Service Line Established 1997 Nine Finance and accounting services 1998 Nine 1999 Ten Information management services 2000 Four Three Human capital services 2001 Nine One 2002 Two 2003 Six One RAS; SCM (via acquisition) 2004 Two opened; two consolidation closures Seven opened via acquisition; one organic 2005 Two opened; two consolidation closures One opened via acquisition; two organic Legal services 2006 Three Two opened via acquisition; eight organic 2007 One Eight organic opened; three consolidation closures 2008 One (corporate headquarters) Two opened via acquisition As of August 31, 2007, we served our clients through 54 offices in the ne United States and 33 offices abroad.
+Fiscal Year Number of United States Offices Opened Number of International Offices Opened Service Line Established 2004 Two opened; two consolidation closures Seven opened via acquisition; one organic 2005 Two opened; two consolidation closures One opened via acquisition; two organic Legal services 2006 Three Two opened via acquisition; eight organic 2007 One Eight organic opened; three consolidation closures 2008 Two (including corporate headquarters) Two opened via acquisition; one organic; two consolidation closures

+As of November 30, 2007, we served our clients through 55 offices in the United States and 32 offices abroad.